 Landerla et al. (2004) concluded that dyscalculia is the result of specific disabilities in basic numerical processing, rather than the consequence of deficits in other cognitive abilities.

-There are many things in mathematics that the learner must learn to do, like, for example, the skills of counting, adding and subtracting, multiplication and division, applying place value and fractions, and reading time.
+There are many things in mathematics that a student must learn to do, like, for example, the skills of counting, adding and subtracting, multiplication and division, applying place value and fractions, and reading time.
 There is much in math that one simply has to know and therefore has to learn, for example, many terms, definitions, symbols, theorems, and axioms.
-These are all things that the learner must know, not things that he must know how to do.
-A child, who does not know what a sphere is, will have to guess when confronted by twelve objects and the question, “Which of the above objects have the same shape as a sphere?”
+These are all things that a student must know, not things that they must know how to do.
+A child, who does not know what a sphere is, will have to guess when confronted by twelve objects and the question, “Which of the above objects have the same shape as a sphere?”.

 Mathematics anxiety (henceforth, referred to as ‘math anxiety’), is a negative reaction to math associated with negative emotions.
-Ashcraft and Faust (1994) define math anxiety as a feeling of tension, helplessness, mental disorganization and dread produced when one is required to manipulate numbers or to solve mathematical problems.
+Math anxiety is a feeling of tension, helplessness, mental disorganization and dread produced when one is required to manipulate numbers or to solve mathematical problems.